 What I want to do is help you rethink and rewire your morning habits and finally get you relief from that debilitating back pain.
 I narrowed it down to 5 key things that need to be STOPPED if you’re looking to beat your morning back pain.

 A little spine edu-mac-ation:

-Over night the discs in your spine swell with fluid.
-It’s a natural repairing mechanisms that your spine goes through over night.
-During the day the fluid levels in your discs are decreased but through out the day they fill and decompress from your daily activity.
+Overnight the discs in your spine swell with fluid.
+It’s a natural repairing mechanism that your spine goes through overnight.
+During the day the fluid levels in your discs are decreased but throughout the day they fill and decompress from your daily activity.
 Morning back pain is dramatically affected by this over-hydrated state which is why it’s super important to limit certain activities first thing in the morning.
 Everything you do is heightened due to this increase in fluid in the discs.
 The activities you choose to do within the first 1-2 hours of your day are extremely critical in fixing a hurt back.

 Stop Doing These 5 Things if Your Experiencing Morning Back Pain.

-One of the best things you can do for yourself within that first hour after you wake up is reduce the amount of bending you do.
+One of the best things you can do for yourself within that first hour after you wake up is to reduce the amount of bending you do.
 This is huge when it comes to keeping the inflammation in your back down.
 Things like putting your shoes and socks on, cleaning or any other bending activity needs to be stopped.
-For busy bodies like me this is probably the hardest thing to do but what I have learned is to use that first hour to get all of my “standing activities” done.
-Things like showering, making breakfast and lunch for the day, packing the truck up with whatever gear I need etc. Whatever allows me to stay upright for the longest period of time possible I always do those first.
-Towards the end of my morning I am doing things like putting on my shoes and socks, changing out of my sweat pants and into shorts or pants for work etc. During this time I am a bit more leanient on how much bending I do.
+For busybodies like me this is probably the hardest thing to do but what I have learned is to use that first hour to get all of my “standing activities” done.
+Things like showering, making breakfast and lunch for the day, packing the truck up with whatever gear I need, etc. Whatever allows me to stay upright for the longest period of time possible I always do those first.
+Towards the end of my morning, I am doing things like putting on my shoes and socks, changing out of my sweat pants and into shorts or pants for work, etc. During this time I am a bit more lenient on how much bending I do.